DallasMorningNews/gulp-hotcopy/README.md

 This library is very specific to projects built with the latest versions of the [generator-dmninteractives](https://github.com/DallasMorningNews/generator-dmninteractives) tool.
 As such, the instructions may not be particularly clear to external users.

+If you're already using our generator tool, you can add hot copy in four easy steps:

 1. Run the following line (or add `gulp-hotcopy` to your project's dependencies/devDependencies):

 ```bash